-The interviews were complemented with interactive mapping sessions with heidenspass employees in order to spark their engagement and better identify and map flows of inputs, outputs and value outcomes associated with the performed activities.
-The sessions incorporated the lens of relational reflexivity, which enabled to reflect "the material arrangements and their social meanings in how collective sense making and action emerges" (Allen 2015, 7-8) in the organization.
-In order to aid the mapping of use and exchange values attached to flows of labor, materials and money and ensure that the study also captured intangible perceptions of value outcomes across the social, environmental, and economic dimensions of sustainability, the mapping sessions employed the Value Mapping Tool (VMT) developed by Rana et al. (2013).
-VMT distinguishes four conceptions of value: (1) current value proposition of a company; (2) value destroyed (i.e. negative social or environmental impacts), which may be re-conceptualized as (3) value missed (i.e. under-utilized assets, resources, capabilities, and failure to capture value); and (4) opportunities for new value creation (i.e. new value-generating activities, relationships and network reconfigurations).
-For simplicity, results from this study recognize three conceptions of value whereby 'value missed' and 'value destroyed' are classified together as value lost.
-VMT paints a largely enterprise-centric picture as the mapping exercise concerns heidenspass employees' perceptions of value outcomes associated with its activities for 1) young employees, 2) private firms, 3) customers, 4) environment, 5) society, and 6) local authorities.
+The interviews were complemented with interactive mapping sessions with heidenspass employees in order to spark their engagement and better identify and map flows of inputs, outputs, and value outcomes associated with the performed activities.
+The 266 sessions incorporated the lens of relational reflexivity, which enabled reflection on "the material arrangements and their social meanings in how collective sense making and action emerges" (Allen 2015, 7-8) in the organization.
+In order to aid the mapping of use and exchange values attached to flows of labor, materials, and money, and ensure that the study also captured intangible perceptions of value outcomes across the social, environmental, and economic dimensions of sustainability, the mapping sessions employed the Value Mapping Tool (VMT) developed by Rana et al. (2013).
+VMT distinguishes four conceptions of value: (1) current value proposition of a company; (2) value destroyed (i.e., negative social or environmental impacts), which may be reconceptualized as (3) value missed (i.e., underutilized assets, resources, capabilities, and failure to capture value); and (4) opportunities for new value creation (i.e., new value-generating activities, relationships, and network reconfigurations).
+For simplicity, results from this study recognize three conceptions of value whereby value missed and value destroyed are classified together as value lost (see Figure 2).
+VMT paints a largely enterprise-centric picture as the mapping exercise concerns heidenspass employees' perceptions of value outcomes associated with its activities for (1) young employees, (2) private firms, (3) customers, (4) environment, (5) society, and (6) local authorities.
 The researcher also collected eight customer service feedback forms from the shop and eatery, and these feedback findings were translated into value outcomes specific to customers and complemented the mapping of different circuits of value.